coweggs/Cicada/README.md

   <img width="268" height="150" alt="image" src="https://github.com/user-attachments/assets/fea5ab16-155c-4f84-9edf-836b4666db17" />
 </div>

 ## Notes
-- Make sure the program is actually selected before using the hotkeys.
-Sometimes the Cicada flyout will be targetted as the new active window, pressing on the desired window again fixes this.
-- This program only detects apps with active audio sessions (the ones that show up in volume mixer).
+- Cicada can only modify the volume of apps with active audio sessions (the ones that show up in volume mixer).
-- If you have two of the same program open, it will effect both, which is also how it works in Microsoft's Volume Mixer.
+- Some apps work on multiple processes, and thus Cicada may accidentally miss them with features such as isolate.
 - Don't press F4 instead of F5 🦄

 ## Credits: